ordina-jworks/ordina-jworks.github.io/_posts/2018-11-20-mongodb-europe-018.md

 [MongoDB Charts](https://www.mongodb.com/products/charts) intends to solve this.

 So what is it?
-MongoDB Charts is a visualization tool that runs as a standalone webserver, you access it via a web browser.
+MongoDB Charts is a visualization tool that runs as a standalone webserver so you can access it via a web browser.

 In Charts you define data sources by pointing to a collection or view on a MongoDB instance.
 Then you can create all kinds of visualizations based on the data source, using various aggregation and filter functions.